 Your marketing has to go hand in hand with your initial franchise offering plans.
 Not all marketing works everywhere, every time or any way.
 You have to also work alongside your new franchisor to understand the local market, who (is supposed to) knows it better than you.

 There are many advantages to buying an existing operational franchise.
 Being part of a franchise means you get to enjoy the benefits that you wouldn’t normally get as an individual business owner (like collective buying power, multiple revenue streams, etc).
 But before you buy into a franchise, be careful with a lot of franchise review websites.
 They aren’t always truthful about most franchises, or more specifically, aren’t giving you the whole picture.

 The main things to consider when looking for a franchise brand are:

-- If the brand’s products or services go with your own personality and goals.
-Managing a restaurant franchise is not the same as managing a tree service franchise, not in terms of sales, customer service, investment, and more.
+- If the products or services that the brand sell go with your own personality and goals.
+Managing a restaurant franchise is not the same as managing a tree care or tree service franchise, not in terms of sales, customer service, investment, equipment, and more.

 - Your skills will also play an important role in deciding which brand to chose.
 Write down in a legal pad all your qualities and skills and maybe even what you want to learn from having a franchise.
-Don’t go chasing flashy brands, and always go with what you already decided after writing your own pros and cons.
+Don’t go chasing flashy brands in the industry, and always go with what you already decided after writing your own pros and cons.

 - Do your research.
 The franchise’s financial performance, which is available through its Franchise Disclosure Agreement (FDD), is going to be a key deciding factor as well.
 That document has the phone numbers and contact info for all of the franchisees, so you can call them up and ask them for objective information about the brand.